 After a short time, we noticed that we couldn’t get what we wanted because of the very hazy light.

-For this shot, I took the risk to change to a 70x200mm lens at f8, 25sec.
+For the last shot, I took the risk to change to a 70x200mm lens at f8, 25sec.
 In the night, it is very tricky to focus with a long lens, and to set the right exposure during lightning strikes makes it even more difficult.
-I’m happy that I got this shot, even so it is not 100% sharp like the othes.
+I’m happy that I got this picture, even so it is not 100% sharp as the other ones.